usedhondacivic/ECE-3140-Lock-Cracking-Robot/README.md

 ### Project Description

-We plan to use the SPI or IIC communication methods to send data and hopefully commands between 2 boards.
-Expected commands that a receiving board should be able to execute are turning on LEDs or keeping track of some state to be decided later.
+We would like to do a basic sound recognition project.
+We would connect a microphone to the board and activate LEDs when sound is detected.
+Possible extensions of this based on time, complexity, and board capabilities could include displaying discrete volume levels on the board’s LCD display or controlling LED color/frequency based on aspects of the sound detected.
 ### Technical Approach

-We are going to be using the SPI, IIC, or UART communication methods as discussed in lecture; which one in particular we plan to use will be decided later.
-We also expect to use LEDs at length like we have been for the other labs.
+Implementation will require an external microphone and LEDs compatible with the board.
+Generally, we would poll the microphone for sound data.
+When detected, we would concurrently output to LEDs while obtaining updated sound information in order to progress.
-We are going to be using the SPI, IIC, or UART communication methods as discussed in lecture; which one in particular we plan to use will be decided later.
-We also expect to use LEDs at length like we have been for the other labs.
+Implementation will require an external microphone and LEDs compatible with the board.
+Generally, we would poll the microphone for sound data.
+When detected, we would concurrently output to LEDs while obtaining updated sound information in order to progress.

 ## Feedback.

 ## Welcome team!
 Please edit me.
 ### You can use the 'main' branch for you code.
 ### The GitHub web-page should be in the 'gh-pages' branch
-You can access the page adding a "pages" prefix to the url for the git repo e.g. if your browser currently shows https://github.coecis.cornell.edu/ece3140-sp22/jk2327-kmz25-sa685 then the GitHub page is at https://pages.github.coecis.cornell.edu/ece3140-sp22/jk2327-kmz25-sa685 .
+You can access the page adding a "pages" prefix to the url for the git repo e.g. if your browser currently shows https://github.coecis.cornell.edu/ece3140-sp22/ems395-nnb28-sc2484 then the GitHub page is at https://pages.github.coecis.cornell.edu/ece3140-sp22/ems395-nnb28-sc2484 .
 You can edit the source in the gh-pages branch or use the "automatic page generator" acessible via settings->options in the GitHub Pages Section toward the bottom.
 We recommend the latter approach since it is quick and easy.
 We made an initial wepage that you can edit and a description of the headings we expect to see.